dchannah/roboquote/README.md

 ## What's the future of RoboQuote?

 This is probably it.
 I wrote this as a little hobby project to fill a very specific need and wanted to put it here just so I had some form of version control on it.
 I **strongly** recommend against using it unless you're me or you know me and I've directed you here.
-Even then, you be justified in your skepticism.
+Even then, you would be justified in your skepticism.